OrderChain: Towards General Instruct-Tuning for Stimulating the Ordinal Understanding Ability of MLLM: Method

-An example is shown in Fig.~\ref{figp}.
+where the index of the starting category, $s_{j}$, for the candidate set $c_{i,j}$ is: -0.2 em An example is shown in Fig.~\ref{figp}.
 In general, for datasets with fewer categories (e.g., image aesthetic assessment), we can use a binary tree.
 For datasets with more categories (e.g., face age estimation), we tend to use a trinomial tree to reduce the CoT length and number of thoughts.
 This method can be applied to all OR tasks, helping develop a general ordinal understanding approach for MLLMs to learn and model the commonality of ordinal regression, that is, the intrinsic ordinal relations among the categories.